wazarat/blockchain-homework/Blockchain Case Study.md

 CryptoKitties is a blockchain-based game that is based on the Ethereum Blockchain.
 It is built by the Vancouver-based design studio AxiomZen.
 To be honest, the entire concept of CryptoKitties is as easy as pie.
 That is first of all, a game.
 The whole structure of which is focused on breeding cats and getting the most rare breeds of them, which are only possible.
 In other words, you use a digital virtual kitten and make more kittens, while meeting other cats.

-You may ask, what is the point of getting rare breeds of the kittens.
-The answer is simple.
-You are able to make money on them, while selling the virtual kids of your pet.
-And, I am not joking, several days ago, one of the kittens was sold for $37.000.
-Sounds unbelievable.
-However, the system of CryptoKitties is a sort of a mode of the international market, where you can make money from absolutely nothing.
-Well, let us get a bit dipper inside the system and figure out, how to start making money.
+One may ask, what is the point of getting rare breeds of the kittens.
+Users are able to make money on them, while selling the virtual kids of the pet.
+Kittens can be sold for several thousand dollars.
+Being run on ether, allows people from all over to buy and sell these kittens.
+The game started with only 100 kitties and people have been able to have more kitties by breeding them.
+One may say that it is a similar concept to a cryptocurrency where kitties are being bred like cryptocurrency is being mined.

 ## Why This Matters